 9. Make daily planning a habit.

 Before you go to bed every night, review your schedule for the next day.
 Ask those questions all over again.
-Review your top three “must do’s”.
+Review your top three “must do’s."
 Eliminate what you can off your task list.
-You’ll wake up feeling much more calm and focused knowing you’ve already got a game plan.
+You’ll wake up feeling much calmer and focused knowing you’ve already got a game plan.

 10. Make a Task Accomplished List.